xiaom233/HDRTVNet-plus/README.md

 ## Citation
 If our work is helpful to you, please cite our paper:

-    @article{hdrtvnetplus,
+    @article{chen2023towards,
-      title={Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation}, author={Chen, Xiangyu and Li, Zheyuan and Zhang, Zhengwen and Ren, Jimmy S. and Liu, Yihao and He, Jingwen and Qiao, Yu and Zhou, Jiantao and Dong, Chao}, journal={arXiv preprint arXiv:2309.04084},
+      title={Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation}, author={Chen, Xiangyu and Li, Zheyuan and Zhang, Zhengwen and Ren, Jimmy S and Liu, Yihao and He, Jingwen and Qiao, Yu and Zhou, Jiantao and Dong, Chao}, journal={arXiv preprint arXiv:2309.04084},
       year={2023}
     }